This section contains information about Broadstone’s policies governing the

 1.1 It will normally be clear when personal information is being collected.
 We may request your name, email address, postal address and post code, telephone number and company name, depending on the particular purpose for which your personal information is being collected.

 1.2 The personal information required will be the minimum to enable Broadstone to deal expeditiously with your request or enquiry.
 In certain circumstances, additional information may be requested to enable us to provide the most appropriate response to your request or enquiry, or to enable us to send you additional information where you have indicated you would like to receive this.
 Where additional personal information is requested this will be marked and its provision is voluntary.

-1.3 Sensitive information is not required or collected through the Website except where legally required as part of the recruitment process.
+1.3 Sensitive information is not required or collected through the Website except where collected as part of any recruitment process.
 Sensitive information includes data relating to race or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health, sexual life or criminal matters.
-Where you do provide sensitive personal information as part of the recruitment process, your submission of such information will be deemed to constitute explicit consent to Broadstone’s use of that information in connection with the purpose for which it has been provided.
+Where you do provide sensitive personal information as part of a recruitment process, your submission of such information will be deemed to constitute explicit consent to Broadstone’s use of that information in connection with the purpose for which it has been provided.

 1.4 We do not require you to register in order to access the Website.
 However, registration or provided log-in details are required to access certain areas of the Website or services provided via the Website.

 1.5 IP addresses of visitors are logged for administration and trouble shooting purposes.
 The IP address indicates the location of your computer on the internet.
 IP addresses are not used to track your session and are not linked to anything personally identifiable.
 This information may be aggregated to provide statistical information about the users of our Website.
 No individual user will be identifiable from such information, which will be used to ensure that the Website reflects the needs of our users.

 (a) manage our Website.
 Cookies identify individual users when they log in to the Website and enable us to develop the content and functionality of the Website to better meet the needs of its users;